theLabsofTom/LaunchpadApplication/README (Controls etc).txt

 Thank you for considering me for the Launchpad program.

-This is my attempt at the third challenge, the game.
+This is my attempt at the third challenge: the game.

 This project actually contains two attempts at the challenge.
 The first attempt controlled the bird through physics forces and required the player to tap 'Space' to flap their wings.
 The second attempt sees the bird constantly moving through simple lerps.
 The physics driven bird was unfortunately too complex to control in high stress situations, such as being chased by a dragon, hence the development of the second, simpler control scheme which is what I present now.